Shouguang Shandong, China Travel Guide

 Lowest prices for flights and accommodation, fewer tourists, unique winter landscape.

 Shouguang experiences a monsoon climate, concentrating heavy rainfall in summer (July-August).
-This leads to localized flooding and high moisture levels, impacting travel comfort.
+This leads to localized flooding and significant moisture in the air, impacting travel comfort.

 Summer temperatures exceed 35°C (95°F), requiring Sun protection and hydration.
-Winter temperatures drop well below freezing, sometimes with strong winds, making winter clothes necessary.
+Winter temperatures drop well colder than 0°c, sometimes with strong winds, making winter clothes necessary.
 Spring occasionally sees dust from northern regions impacting air quality; checking reports is prudent.

 Spring (late March-May) and Autumn (September-October) have comfortable weather.